Lysianne Proulx: Club career

 In 2014, Proulx spent some time with the Laval Comets in the USL W-League.

 In 2022, she played with FC Laval in the Première ligue de soccer du Québec.

 In July 2022, she signed with Portuguese club Torreense in the Campeonato Nacional de Futebol Feminino.
 In her first season, she played in 18 games, across all competitions.

 In August 2023, she joined Australian club Melbourne City in the A-League Women.
 She made her club debut on October 14, keeping a clean sheet in a 1–0 victory over Wellington Phoenix FC.

 In February 2024, Proulx joined National Women's Soccer League expansion side Bay FC for a record-breaking fee for an outgoing transfer from Melbourne City FC.
 She appeared in the starting lineup of Bay FC's first-ever game, against Angel City FC on March 18, 2024, and impressed with eight saves in a 1–0 win.
 She started six of Bay's first seven games, before a suffering an injury and returning as the backup goalkeeper after with Katelyn Rowland in the starting role.

 In August 2024, Proulx moved on a transfer to Italian Serie A club Juventus FC for an undisclosed fee.
 She made her debut on October 5, keeping a clean sheet in a 2–0 victory over Sampdoria.
+She was part of the squad which won the league title during her first season with the club.
+On February 3, 2026, she agreed to a mutual termination of the remainder of her contract with the club.

+On February 4, 2026, she moved to Ipswich Town in the Women's Super League 2 through the end of the 2026-27 season, with the club's technical director Sean Burt saying of Proulx “She’s an outstanding goalkeeper whose knowledge and composure will raise standards across the group.
+Her experience at the highest level will be invaluable, particularly in big moments, and she’ll play an important role both on and off the pitch."